kagisearch/kagi-docs/kagi/src/api/summarizer.md

 The Universal Summarizer is an API using powerful LLMs to summarize content on the web, or your own documents, of any length.

 ## API credits

 This API uses pre-paid API credits.
 You can manage API credits in the [API billing](https://kagi.com/settings?p=billing_api) page of your Kagi settings.

-Using API with insufficent credits will produce "Insufficient credit to perform this request." response message.
+Using API with insufficient credits will produce "Insufficient credit to perform this request." response message.

 ## Pricing

 Price for our consumer grade models (Agnes/Daphne) is **$0.030** per **1,000** tokens processed.
 If you are subscribed to the Kagi Ultimate [plan](https://kagi.com/pricing), discounted pricing at **$0.025** per **1,000** tokens processed is automatically applied.

 Notes:

 - Tokens include all tokens processed in + out.
 - Any request over 10,000 tokens is billed as 10,000 tokens, regardless of the length of the document.
 - Accessing cached summaries of the same URL is always free.

-Our enterprise-grade Muriel summarization engine costs a **flat rate of $1 per summary**, regardles of the length of the document.
+Our enterprise-grade Muriel summarization engine costs a **flat rate of $1 per summary**, regardless of the length of the document.
 Muriel produces higher quality summaries, especially for long documents.
 It also provides longer and more detailed summaries than our consumer-grade model.
 See the difference [here](https://blog.kagi.com/universal-summarizer#muriel).

-To use Muriel just enter "muriel" as the "engine" paramater in the API call.
+To use Muriel just enter "muriel" as the "engine" parameter in the API call.

 ## Privacy